Thank you for reading and reviewing! I hope you enjoy this chapter.

 Ursa looked over at her beloved son as he stared at the waterbender's lovely face—who was currently reading from a scroll—with such an intense emotion that it made her wonder if Katara could feel it.

 "On the other hand, Katara is completely different," the noblewoman continued.
 "She is not afraid to challenge Zuko, but she still maintains a sense of respect toward him.
 She is not materialistic at all, and whatever she is given, she accepts with the utmost gratitude.
 Though she is stubborn and has a temper to match Zuko's, which may cause some conflicts, she is not the kind of person to hold a grudge for too long."

-Ursa had learned from her former brother-in-law about the mistake Zuko had mentioned he had made at Ba Sing Se four years ago when they had left the Abandoned Fort.
+Ursa had learned from her former brother-in-law all about the mistake Zuko said he had made in Ba Sing Se four years ago.
 Now she understood when Katara had said he betrayed her and so mistrusted him at first when he had joined the Avatar.
 And even though Zuko had done much to deserve her distrust, Katara forgave him and gave him something he needed…her friendship.
 And hopefully much more.

 Iroh chuckled softly as he moved his gaze from the Pai Sho board to the two young benders who seemed to be arguing.
 Zuko had his arms crossed over his chest and was shaking his head while Katara had one hand on her hip while she used her other hand to point fiercely at him.